-The Inclusion Manager monitors the movement of children within the SEN system in school, providing staff and Trustees with regular summaries of the impact of the policy on the practice of the school.
+The Director of Inclusion monitors the movement of children within the SEN system in school, providing staff and Trustees with regular summaries of the impact of the policy on the practice of the school.

-The Inclusion Manager is involved in supporting teachers involved in drawing up Individual Education Plans for children.
-The Inclusion Manager and the Head teacher hold regular meetings to review the work of the school in this area.
-The Inclusion Manager / Head teacher and the named governor with responsibility for SEND also hold regular meetings.
+The SENDCo is involved in supporting teachers involved in devising one page profiles for children.
+The Director of Inclusion and the Head teacher hold regular meetings to review the work of the school in this area.
+The Director of Inclusion / Head teacher and the named trustee with responsibility for SEND also hold regular meetings.